kassimbabatunde/dwp/README.md

 # DWP API Implementation

-The repo consist of the both backend API implementation.
+The repo consist of backend DWP API implementation.
 ## Backend Implementation
-The backend in implmented using python3.9 with FastAPI framework.
+The backend in implemented using python3.9 with FastAPI framework.
 Run pip command to install FastAPI and the required python library for FastApi using following command:
 ```pip install -r requirements.txt```
 Next run the following command to start the appliation: